 Air waybill, or AWB, is an important transport document issued either by a carrier or through its agent.
 It acts as a receipt of goods or a carriage contract between the shipper and carrier.

 More about Air Waybill

-Air waybill is a non-negotiable, suggesting that it is not a document of title, document that does not only act as a receipt or carriage contract.
-The format of air waybill is designed by the International Air Transport Association and the information shown in the air waybill includes the names and addresses of the shipper and consignee, insurance details, transport details and instructions, and a serial number composed of a three-digit airline code, a seven-digit air waybill code, and a one-digit check digit.
-The serial number is often used to track the shipment.
+Air waybill is a non-negotiable document (unable to be transferred and without immediate cash value) that acts as a receipt or carriage contract.
+The format of air waybill was designed by the International Air Transport Association and the information shown in the air waybill includes: names and addresses of the shipper and consignee, insurance details, transport details and instructions, and a serial number (composed of a three-digit airline code, a seven-digit air waybill code, and a one-digit check digit).
+This serial number is often used to track the shipments.